Ethnic Notions

 Approaching a complex and delicate subject with great sensitivity, Ethnic Notions equips viewers to view media and other cultural representations with a more critical eye.
 It's a direct challenge to those who say, "It was just a joke."

 "Decades of studying Afro-American history did not prepare me for the devastating impact of one-and-one-half centuries' worth of vicious racial stereotyping.
-Anyone claiming to understand out nation's past must see this documentary."
+Anyone claiming to understand our nation's past must see this documentary."

 "Downright superb!
 The visual presentation packs a wallop that would be impossible with worlds alone.
 Because it covers the entire course of American history from the 1820s, it will be useful for US history survey courses, as well as sociology and social psychology.
 I can think of very few people who would not benefit from seeing it."

-"Disturbing but absorbing_x0085_ With no rancor and considerable scholarship it lays out how stereotypes helped white society justify slavery, segregation and even lynchings."
+"Disturbing but absorbing!
+With no rancor and considerable scholarship it lays out how stereotypes helped white society justify slavery, segregation and even lynchings."

 "A classic!
-Should be required viewing or every American.
-It helps us better understand the dangers of black stereotypes so deeply rooted in our culture."
+Should be required viewing for every American.
+It helps us better understand the dangers of Black stereotypes so deeply rooted in our culture."

---Dr. William Ferris, Executive Director, National Endowment for the Humanities
+William Ferris, former Executive Director, National Endowment for the Humanities

 Ways to Watch